 Peel Hunt Keeps a Buy Rating on SolGold (SLGGF)

-Peel Hunt analyst Peel Hunt reiterated a Buy rating on SolGold (SLGGF) on July 8.
+In a report issued on May 11, Tim Huff from Peel Hunt reiterated a Buy rating on SolGold (SLGGF).
 The company’s shares closed last Monday at $0.30.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for SolGold.

 See today’s analyst top recommended stocks >>